loco/wp-loco/readme.txt

 = 2.8.9 =
 * Download endpoint allows only po/mo/pot files as per info tab
-* Fixed unescaped HTML loophole in file path placeholder UI
+* Fixed unescaped HTML loophole in the file path placeholder UI
+* Reading of translation files is now limited as per the writeable directory restriction
+* JSON and PHP source only viewable if parsed as valid translations schema.
-* Bumped WordPress compatibility to 7.1.1
+* Bumped WordPress compatibility to 7.1.2

 = 2.8.8 =
 * Disabled links in all editor notes and error fields; fixes CVE-2026-15066